jlafer/nodejs-cli/README.md

     npm install

 Edit src/cfg.js to set BASE_API_URL to the URL of your GoodData API.
-This will either be https://secure.gooddata.com for the standard GoodData cloud service or the white-label URL of your data provider (e.g., https://analytics.ytica.com/).
+This will either be https://secure.gooddata.com/ for the standard GoodData cloud service or the white-label URL of your data provider (e.g., https://analytics.ytica.com/).
 Note that the trailing slash is required.

 ## Command-line Interfaces
+Documentation on suggested usage of the CLIs can be found at the top of their respective source files.

 ### getmeta
 CLI for querying and displaying GoodData report defns and other metadata.
 The data returned is needed for executing the 'rptexport' script.